 - Research each company to identify specific needs of theirs that you are qualified to help them with.

-Include storytelling in the content.
+Make it an interesting read by including storytelling.
 People relate better to stories that weave together hard and soft skills, than the drab resume-speak achievements typically used by job seekers.

 A storytelling device resume writers have been using for decades is the C-A-Rs approach, or Challenge – Actions – Results, also known by other acronyms such as S-T-A-Rs (Situation – Tasks – Actions – Results).